 - This contest is open to all legal residents of Canada of legal age in accordance with the laws of the Province in which the contest is located, who own the sponsor'sproduct as of the contest start.
-If an entrant is under the legal age their submission must be made by a parent or legal guardian. - No entrant, nor any member of an entrant's immediate family (father, mother, son, daughter, sister, brother, spouse) or household can be an employee of the contest sponsor(s), its/their advertising and promotional agencies and contest judges. - Robin Hood® "Family Favourite Recipe" and Robin Hood® "Family Best Lunchbox Snack" recipes must include the use of at least one Robin Hood® product - Crisco® "Family Favourite Recipe" recipes must include the use of at least one Crisco® product - All entries will be judged on appearance, texture, creativity of recipe and presentation, weighted equally.
-Decision of the fair judge(s) will be final.
-No proof of purchase is required. - First and second place winners' names and address must be submitted. - All first place winners must submit recipe, photograph and signed release form giving permission to the sponsors for use of the winner's name, recipe and/or photograph in any other advertising or publicity without payment. - The fairs will send to C.F.B. the signed release forms, recipes and photo for the first place winners along with a list of the name and address for 2nd place winners where applicable.
-The fair is responsible for distribution of prizes to individual winners. - Gift prizes, store coupons, banners, prize ribbons and other promotional giveaways will be sent two weeks prior to the start of the fair in our fair contest kit.
-National contest prizes will be sent directly to the winner - All submissions for reimbursement must be received by C.F.B. no later than November 1st, 2019.
+If an entrant is under the legal age their submission must be made by a parent or legal guardian. - No entrant, nor any member of an entrant's immediate family (father, mother, son, daughter, sister, brother, spouse) or house-hold can be an employee of the contest sponsor(s), its/their advertising and promotional agencies and contest judges. - Robin Hood® "Family Favourite Recipe" and Robin Hood® "Family Best Lunchbox Snack" recipes must include the use of at least one Robin Hood® product - Crisco® "Family Favourite Recipe" recipes must include the use of at least one Crisco® product - All entries will be judged on appearance, texture, creativity of recipe and presentation, weighted equally, Decision of the fair judge(s) will be final.
+No proof of purchase is required. - First and second place winners' names and address must be submitted. - All first place winners must submit recipe, photograph and signed release form giving permission to the sponsors for use of the winner's name, recipe and/or photograph in any other advertising or publicity without payment. - The fairs will send to C.F.B. the signed release forms, recipes and photo for the first place winners along with a list of the name . and address for 2nd place winners where applicable.
+The fair is responsible for distribution of prizes to individual winners.

-31st Country Fair Baking Contest
+Country Fair Baking Contest 2020 Prizes

-2019 Prizes